fremtind/f1-doesnt-matter/slides.md

 ---

-no point in eg spending a lot of resources and time on fine-tuning a bert, if vanilla works well enough
+- no point in eg spending a lot of resources and time on fine-tuning a bert, if vanilla works well enough

+- hp tuning is a waste of time if you don't like what comes out of the model

+- simple/fast/not clunky is almost always more valuable than a few percentage points

 ---

 The "feel" of the delivered model is more important -- eg sometimes overfitting on shorter/longer messages might give better (F1) and more pedantically/technically better results, but the colleagues on the receiving end might want to see variety

 ---

-The tradeoffs between P and R are often essentials, something something FBeta
+The tradeoffs between P and R are often essential, something something FBeta

+---
+Often a bad model is better than no model at all (for example if false positives don't matter, think few shot object class with marius)

 ---
 <!-- _class: invert -->